hmit0506/intelligent-trading-dag/README.md

 file_retention_days: 30      # Delete files older than N days
 file_keep_latest: 10         # Keep at least N latest files
 ```

+## Technical Details

+### Data Flow and Execution

+**Backtest Mode**:
+- Data range is defined by `start_date` and `end_date` in `config.yaml`
+- Automatically fetches additional historical data (126 periods) before `start_date` for technical indicator warmup
+- Each data point triggers a complete workflow execution:
+  1. DataNode fetches historical data up to current timepoint
+  2. All strategies execute in parallel, analyzing all tickers and intervals
+  3. RiskManagementNode calculates position sizing
+  4. PortfolioManagementNode uses LLM to make final decisions
+- Decisions are executed immediately in backtest mode

+**Live Mode**:
+- Fetches real-time data on-demand from Binance API
+- Uses identical decision mechanism as backtest (no future price predictions)
+- Only generates decisions (does not execute trades)
+- Can sync portfolio from exchange or use configured initial positions

+**Unified Decision Mechanism**:
+- Both modes use the same decision logic based on current signals and prices
+- No future price projections to ensure consistent behavior
+- LLM analyzes current market conditions and generates decisions for "now" timepoint only

+### Strategy Execution

+Each strategy:
+- Receives historical data sequences (not single data points) for technical indicator calculations
+- Analyzes all configured tickers and intervals in parallel
+- Generates signals with confidence scores (0-100%)
+- Signals are aggregated and used by PortfolioManagementNode for final decisions

+### Historical Data Warmup

+The system automatically fetches 126 periods of historical data before `start_date` to ensure:
+- Technical indicators (RSI, EMA, MACD, Bollinger Bands, etc.) have sufficient data from the first data point
+- Strategies can calculate accurate signals from the start of backtest
+- No NaN values or default signals due to insufficient data

 ## Troubleshooting